bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

 presentation logic are the responsibility of the server, where we can pick whichever languages or tools are appropriate for our business domain.

-#sidebar[The Server][Keeping business logic and presentation logic both "on the server" does not mean
+#block(breakable: false,
-  these two "concerns" are mixed or coupled.
+sidebar[The Server][Keeping business logic and presentation logic both "on the server" does not mean these two "concerns" are mixed or coupled.
 They can be modularized on the server.
 In fact, they _should_ be modularized on the server, along with all the other concerns of our application.